-"For OUR next article of people's liberation to send out to the world," Elsa explained, calmly and confidently.
-"A picture says a thousand words."
+"For OUR next article of people's liberation to send out to the world," Elsa explained, calmly and confidently, as it pertained to the writing which was beyond her mother's comprehension with regard to vocabulary and concept.
+"And a picture says a thousand words," Elsa said, pointing to a charcoal sketch of Kumar.

-"Of a servant-director of the proletariat, us common folk, who seems to be eating better than the rest of us," Mary grunted as she showed the picture to Kumar, revealing his likeness with artistic flare as a hero, with a full belly with the title of 'A REAL Philosopher Comrade for all the People'.
+"Words about and pictures of a servant-director of the proletariat, us common folk, who seems to be eating better than the rest of us," Mary grunted as she showed the sketch of Kumar to her fellow 'commoner'.
+It showed him as a hero, with a full belly with the title of 'A REAL Philosopher Comrade for all the People'.

 "That's not true!
 I'm not eating any better or more than any of you!"
-Kumar said of the likeness which Mary was so proud of which showed him as an overly fed heroic figure, with the face of his grandfather, ironically.
+Kumar said of the likeness which Mary was so proud of, which revealed, ironically Kumar's face with distinguishing features of his grandfather..